syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeView/Selection.md

 ## Limitation

-* When a grid is loaded inside the [Adapter](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfTreeView.Android~Syncfusion.Android.TreeView.SfTreeView~Adapter.html) with background color, the [SelectionBackgroundColor](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfTreeView.Android~Syncfusion.Android.TreeView.SfTreeView~SelectionBackgroundColor.html) will not display.
+* When a view is loaded inside the [Adapter](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfTreeView.Android~Syncfusion.Android.TreeView.SfTreeView~Adapter.html) with background color, the [SelectionBackgroundColor](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfTreeView.Android~Syncfusion.Android.TreeView.SfTreeView~SelectionBackgroundColor.html) will not be display.
 Because, it overlaps the `SelectionBackgroundColor`.
-In this case, set the background color for the TreeView instead of `Adapter`.
+In this case, set the background color for the TreeView instead of view in the `Adapter`.
  * When the `TreeView` contains duplicated items in the collection, only the first item whose instance was created initially will be selected or deselected.